 This is not rocket science but doing these simple things will help you on your way to better habits; and hopefully a better modeling career.
 Let’s go..

 Finally!
-3 Quick Steps to Good Habits for Everyone – And How to Make Them Stick
+3 Quick Steps Show How to Create Good Habits for Everyone – And Make Them Stick!

 Creating new habits is no simple task.
 In fact, it’s often easier to simply revert back to the way we’ve always done things.